Fischer–Speier esterification: Disadvantages

 The primary disadvantages of Fischer esterification routes are its thermodynamic reversibility and relatively slow reaction rates—often on the scale of several hours to years, depending on the reaction conditions.
 Workarounds to this can be inconvenient if there are other functional groups sensitive to strong acid, in which case other catalytic acids may be chosen.
 If the product ester has a lower boiling point than either water or the reagents, the product may be distilled rather than water; this is common as esters with no protic functional groups tend to have lower boiling points than their protic parent reagents.
 Purification and extraction are easier if the ester product can be distilled away from the reagents and byproducts, but reaction rate can be slowed because overall reaction temperature can be limited in this scenario.
 A more inconvenient scenario is if the reagents have a lower boiling point than either the ester product or water, in which case the reaction mixture must be capped and refluxed and a large excess of starting material added.
 In this case anhydrous salts, such as copper(II) sulfate or potassium pyrosulfate, can also be added to sequester the water by forming hydrates, shifting the equilibrium towards ester products.
-These hydrated salts are then decanted prior to the final workup.
+The reaction mixture containing the product can then be decanted or filtered to remove the drying agent prior to the final workup.

 In wine aging

 The natural esterification that takes place in wines and other alcoholic beverages during the aging process is an example of acid-catalysed esterification.
 Over time, the acidity of the acetic acid and tannins in an aging wine will catalytically protonate other organic acids (including acetic acid itself), encouraging ethanol to react as a nucleophile.
 As a result, ethyl acetate—the ester of ethanol and acetic acid—is the most abundant ester in wines.
-Other combinations of organic alcohols (such as phenol-containing compounds) and organic acids lead to a variety of different esters in wines, contributing to their different flavours, smells and tastes.
+Other combinations of organic alcohols (or phenol-containing compounds) and organic acids lead to a variety of different esters in wines, contributing to their different flavours, smells and tastes.
 Of course, when compared to sulfuric acid conditions, the acid conditions in a wine are mild, so yield is low (often in tenths or hundredths of a percentage point by volume) and take years for ester to accumulate.

 Variations

 Tetrabutylammonium tribromide (TBATB) can serve as an effective but unconventional catalyst for this reaction.
 It is believed that hydrobromic acid released by TBATB protonates the alcohol rather than the carboxylic acid, making the carboxylate the actual nucleophile.
 This would be a reversal of the standard esterification mechanism.
-An example of this method is the acylation 3-phenylpropanol using glacial acetic acid and TBATB.
+An example of this method is the acylation of 3-phenylpropanol using glacial acetic acid and TBATB.
 The reaction generates the ester in 15 minutes in a 95% yield without the need to remove water.

+Arthur Speier

+Arthur Speier was a German chemist and pharmacist who, along with Emil Fischer, developed Fischer–Speier esterification.